 The jury convenes to select 90 exhibiting artists

 Notification by email and website www.CherryArts.org (Please do not call)

 – Juried artists will receive an invitation to exhibit.

 – Artists who advanced to the final round of jurying but were not invited to exhibit are considered alternates and will be notified of their alternate status.

-Deadline to accept invitation to participate, return a signed exhibitor contract and remit booth fee.
+Deadline to accept the invitation to participate, return a signed exhibitor contract and remit booth fee.

 (Times subject to change)

 Sunday, September 8

 Web Address: www.CherryArtsStanley.org